Bhavnagar Gujarat, India Travel Guide

 Morning markets and street stalls offer a delightful array of fresh snacks, providing an authentic start to the day.

-Enjoy freshly prepared tea or coffee alongside your morning snacks, observing local routines.
+Enjoy prepared on the spot tea or coffee alongside your morning snacks, observing local routines.

 Engage with neighborhood vendors and restaurant staff.
 Ask them about their favorite dishes or how certain foods are prepared.